gruns/undent/README.md

 # Undent

-Undent turns multiline source code strings -- which may be indented, bookended with whitespace, or contain newlines inserted to avoid long lines -- into beautiful, human-readable strings.
+Undent turns multiline source code strings -- which may be indented, bookended with whitespace, or contain newlines injected to avoid long lines -- into beautiful, human-readable strings.

-To do this, `undent()`
+To accomplish this, `undent()`

   1. [Dedents](https://docs.python.org/3/library/textwrap.html#textwrap.dedent)
      the multiline string so common indentation added for source code